callum-hart/immutable-styles/docs/advancedConcepts/partialOverrides.md

 # Partial Overrides

 A partial override occurs when two or more rulesets containing related, but not *identical* declarations target the same element.
-This happens when a shorthand property overrides a longhand property – or visa versa.
+This happens when a shorthand property overrides a longhand property, or visa versa.
 Here is a partial override in its simplest form:

 ```jsx
 <dl className="address">